-There are a couple of ways to reset your MTH PS3.0-equipped engine:
+There are a couple of ways to reset your M.T.H.
+PS3.0-equipped engine:

-Factory Resets - Clears everything - takes engine to just like it was when you got it brand new
+Factory Resets: Clears everything (makes engine just like it was when you bought it new)

-- Send a decimal 08 to CV 8 to reset everything entirely back to factory default - Send a decimal 192 to reset everything except user speed tables
+- Send a decimal 08 to CV8 to reset everything entirely back to factory default - Send a decimal 192 to reset everything except user speed tables

-Feature Resets - There are a couple of Feature Resets that you can use
+Feature Resets: There are a couple of Feature Resets that you can use

-- Press F28 twice (toggling on then off).
-This resets the smoke, volume and lights back to their defaults - Send a decimal 64 for a Feature Reset.
-This resets volumes, smoke and light settings. - Send a decimal 128 to reset only address values back to factory default - This is the same as writing 55 to CV55 to engine address 55 NOTE: The engine address has to be something other than address 55
+• Press F28 twice (toggling on then off).
+This resets the smoke, volume and lights back to their defaults

+• Send a decimal 64 for a Feature Reset.
+This resets volumes, smoke and light settings.

+- Send a decimal 128 to reset only address values back to factory default - This is the same as writing 55 to CV55 to engine address 55

+NOTE: The engine address has to be something other than address 55